-3 PARKLANE BLVD.
-SUITE 612 DEARBORN, MICHIGAN 48126 313-982-4340 FAX 313-982-4342

-LARRY WILKERSON, C.P.A THOMAS E. WILKERSON, C.P.A
+Dearborn, Michigan October 29, 2024 3 PARKLANE BLVD.
+SUITE 612 DEARBORN, MICHIGAN 48126 313-982-4340 FAX 313-982-4342 LARRY WILKERSON, C.P.A THOMAS E. WILKERSON, C.P.A

-REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS
+INDEPENDENT AUDITOR'S REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS

-To the Board of Directors of Faxon Language Immersion Academy
+To Management And The Board of Directors of Faxon Academy